Cleon909/QA-Final-Project/README.md

 [<p>Link to 9 min video showing the CRUD operation of the webapp and the CI/CD Pipeline in Operation</p>](https://1drv.ms/u/s!Agf77aE1B_XKfYzJc0lmOFNnlsE?e=yQS0AC)
 [<p>Link to a short 4:30min video showing some of the CRUD operation of the webapp and the CI/CD Pipeline in Operation</p>](https://1drv.ms/u/s!Agf77aE1B_XKfuysmK6z_J5crxU?e=OgZkGx)

+ The run_on_local_machine branch contains a stripped down version of the webapp which runs the database with SQLlite.

 ## Contents